 2. Bone health

-Vitamin K contributes significantly to bone health by regulating calcium within the skeletal system.
+Vitamin K uses are many.
+It contributes significantly to bone health by regulating calcium within the skeletal system.
 Ensuring sufficient vitamin K intake can enhance bone density and reduce the risk of fractures.
 [1]

 3. Heart disease